crowdsourcing-class/crowdsourcing-class.github.io/assignment8.md

 </div>
 <div class="panel-body" markdown="1">

-This assignment is worth 100 points in total.
-We will give 60 extra credits to those who completed part 2.7 and part 3.1-3.2 (see the notebook for details).
+This assignment is worth 100 points in total, which will be scaled down to be worth the same as your other homeworks.
+Sections 2.7 and 3.1-3.2 of the homework are extra credit.
+You can earn up to 60 points of extra credit (see the notebook for details).